Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Conclusions and discussion

 As the final evolutionary stage prior to BH formation, He stars play a pivotal role in setting the resulting BH mass through their mass-loss history.
 Here, we model the evolution of massive He stars using the physically motivated wind prescription of \citet{Sander&Vink2020}, together with the revised, temperature-dependent formulation of \citet{Sander2023}.
 In comparison with the standard Dutch wind scheme, commonly adopted in stellar evolution studies, the new prescription predicts significantly reduced mass loss.

-Using the new wind prescription, we further examine key factors that may influence the spin magnitude of a BH inherited from its progenitor He star at solar metallicity in close binaries.
+Using the new wind prescription, we further examine key factors that may influence the spin magnitude of a BH inherited from its progenitor He star at different metallicities in close binaries.
 Our results show that the final spin is insensitive to both the evolutionary stage of the He star at the onset of tidal interactions and the mass of its companion.
-Moreover, the initial rotation of He stars has only a minor impact—particularly under strong tidal coupling—supporting the common assumption of initial orbital synchronization adopted in many studies.
+Moreover, the initial rotation of He stars has only a minor impact—particularly under strong tidal coupling—supporting the common assumption of initial orbital synchronization adopted in earlier studies \cite[e.g.,][]{Fragos2023}.
 For different initial orbital periods, we find that the spin magnitude systematically decreases with increasing BH mass, approximately following an exponential trend.
-However, the efficiency of angular momentum transport within massive He stars can substantially modify this outcome, significantly influencing the spin magnitude of the resulting BH.

-Adopting the \textsc{Power-Law+Peak} primary mass function and a \textsc{Power-Law} mass ratio distribution that are consistent with the results inferred by \citet{GWTC-3}, we randomly draw $10^5$ pairs of black holes, and assign $\chi_{\rm eff}$ values to each system using the mass–spin relation (see Eq.~\ref{fit}).
-As shown in Figure~\ref{q_chi}, our simulated population remains broadly consistent, within current uncertainties, with most GWTC-4.0 events that display positive effective inspiral spin in the $q$–$\chi_{\rm eff}$ correlation \citep{GWTC4_pop}.
-As alternatives, we also consider a uniform and a Gaussian primary mass distribution, and find that the $q$–$\chi_{\rm eff}$ correlation is highly sensitive to the assumed mass function.
+Using detailed binary-evolution modeling, we derive a fitting formula for the spin magnitude of the resulting BH as a function of the properties of BH–He star systems at the time of their formation.
+This prescription can be readily implemented in population-synthesis studies to predict BH spin magnitudes.
+Using BH–He star populations generated by population-synthesis calculations with the fiducial model of \cite{Hu2025}, we investigate BBHs formed in both SMT and CE channels.
+In the SMT channel, the majority (85.8\%) of BBHs undergo mass-ratio reversal, whereas in the CE channel, only a small fraction (2.8\%) of BBHs exhibit mass-ratio reversal.
+Notably, we find no correlation between the mass ratio $q$ and the effective spin $\chi_{\rm eff}$ in either evolutionary channel.
+In future studies, we will investigate the impact of different physical prescriptions in population-synthesis models on the relationship between the mass ratio $q$ and the effective spin parameter $\chi_{\rm eff}$.